-- the rate of progress of, results of and cost of completing Phase 2 clinical development of AKB-6548 for the treatment of anemia in patients undergoing dialysis; - the results of our meetings with the FDA and the EMA and other regulatory authorities and the consequential effect on our operating costs; - assuming AKB-6548 advances to Phase 3 clinical studies, the scope, size, rate of progress, results and costs of initiating and completing our Phase 3 development program of AKB-6548; - assuming favorable Phase 3 clinical results, the cost, timing and outcome of our efforts to obtain marketing approval for AKB-6548 in the United States, Europe and in other jurisdictions, including to fund the preparation and filing of regulatory submissions for AKB-6548 with the FDA, the EMA and other regulatory authorities; - the scope, progress, results and costs of additional preclinical, clinical, or other studies for additional indications for AKB-6548, AKB-6899 and other product candidates that we may develop or acquire; - the timing of, and the costs involved in, obtaining regulatory approvals for AKB-6899 if clinical studies are successful; - the cost and timing of future commercialization activities for our products, if any of our product candidates are approved for marketing, including product manufacturing, marketing, sales and distribution costs; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the cost of having our product candidates manufactured for clinical trials and in preparation for commercialization; - our ability to establish and maintain strategic collaborations, licensing or other arrangements and the financial terms of such agreements; - the costs involved in preparing, filing and prosecuting patent applications and maintaining, defending and enforcing our intellectual property rights, including litigation costs, and the outcome of such litigation; and - the extent to which we acquire or in-license other products or technologies.
+- the results of our meetings with the FDA and the EMA and other regulatory authorities and the consequential effect on our study design, study size and resulting operating costs; - the scope, design (including the use of an active comparator), size, rate of progress, results and costs of initiating and completing our global Phase 3 development of vadadustat; - difficulties or delays in enrolling patients in our clinical trials; - assuming favorable Phase 3 clinical results, the timing or, and the costs involved in, obtaining regulatory approvals for vadadustat in dialysis and non-dialysis indications, including to fund the preparation and filing of regulatory submissions for vadadustat with the FDA, the EMA and other regulatory authorities, and whether we will seek regulatory approval for both indications simultaneously;

+- the cost, timing and outcome of our efforts to obtain marketing approval for vadadustat in the United States, Europe and in other jurisdictions; - the scope, progress, results and costs of additional preclinical, clinical, or other studies for additional indications for vadadustat, AKB-6899 and other product candidates that we may develop or acquire; - the timing of, and the costs involved in, obtaining regulatory approvals for AKB-6899 if clinical studies are successful; - the cost and timing of future commercialization activities for our products, if any of our product candidates are approved for marketing, including product manufacturing, marketing, sales and distribution costs; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the cost of having our product candidates manufactured for clinical trials and in preparation for commercialization; - our ability to establish and maintain strategic collaborations, licensing or other arrangements and the financial terms of such agreements; - the costs involved in preparing, filing and prosecuting patent applications and maintaining, defending and enforcing our intellectual property rights, including litigation costs, and the outcome of such litigation; and - the extent to which we acquire or in-license other products, product candidates or technologies.

-Based on our current operating plan, and absent any future financings or strategic partnerships, we believe that the net proceeds we received from our followon offering and our existing cash and cash equivalents and available for sale securities, will be sufficient to fund our projected operating expenses and capital expenditure requirements into the fourth quarter of 2016.
-However, our operating plan may change as a result of many factors currently unknown to us, and we may need additional funds sooner than planned.
+Based on our current operating plan, and absent any future financings or strategic partnerships, we believe that our existing cash and cash equivalents and available for sale securities at September 30, 2015 will be sufficient to fund our projected operating expenses and capital expenditure requirements into the fourth quarter of 2016.
+However, our operating plan may change as a result of many known and unknown factors, including those described above, and we may need additional funds sooner than planned.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.
 Additional funds may not be available when we need them on terms that are acceptable to us, or at all.
-If adequate funds are not available to us on a timely basis, we may be required to delay, limit, reduce or terminate preclinical studies, clinical trials or other development activities for AKB-6548, AKB-6899 or any other product candidates that we develop or acquire, or delay, limit, reduce or terminate our establishment of sales and marketing capabilities or other activities that may be necessary to commercialize our product candidates.
+If adequate funds are not available to us on a timely basis, we may be required to delay, limit, reduce or terminate preclinical studies, clinical trials or other development activities for vadadustat, AKB-6899 or any other product candidates that we develop or acquire, or delay, limit, reduce or terminate our establishment of sales and marketing capabilities or other activities that may be necessary to commercialize our product candidates.